University of Nigeria: Alumni and faculty

-University of Nigeria Nsukka alumni are made up of numerous politicians, like the state governors as well as senators and ministers in the Nigerian and other African governments, academics, actors, artists and business people.
+University of Nigeria Nsukka alumni are made up of several eminent Nigerians, including some past and present state governors, senators, ministers, and commissioners in Nigeria and a few other African countries.
+The University also boasts of some of the best academics, actors, artists and business people within and outside of Nigeria.

 Vice-Chancellors

 The Vice-Chancellor is supported by two deputy vice-chancellors.
 Former and current persons who have fulfilled the position are: